madetech/handbook/guides/office/kitchen.md

 ## Coffee

 We love our coffee at Made Tech.
-We have fresh beans regularly delivered to the office and have two thermos drip coffee jugs that keep coffee lovely and fresh.
+We have fresh beans regularly delivered to the office and have multiple thermos drip coffee jugs that keep coffee lovely and fresh.
 Please ensure:

  - When grinding beans that no meetings are going on in the meeting room as it's very loud and can interrupt voice calls and conversations
  - When you're done making coffee that you tidy up any spillages so the kitchen is left in a clean state